 There’s a food drive happening at the school where I work.
-Several bins have been set up throughout the hallways, with cute kid-decorated signs that implore us to SCARE HUNGER and donate non-perishables for the local food shelf.
+Several bins have been set up throughout the hallways, with cute kid-decorated signs that implore us to donate non-perishables for the local food shelf.

 As I am wont to do, I look at the food as I walk by.
 Why?
 Because I like food.
 It’s like porn to me.
 I wish I was lying.
 So I walk by, several times a day, and gaze at the donations.